Section 1: Behavioral Misconduct

 • Theft – Intentional and unauthorized taking, misappropriation, possession, retention, or disposal of any property owned or maintained by the College, another student, a person attending a College-sponsored event, or any other person; the unauthorized taking or use of any College-owned or contracted service.

-• Misuse of Technology - Violation of the College’s Acceptable Use of Information Technology Services Resources Policy, and otherwise unethical, inappropriate, or illegal use of College technology and IT resources.
+• Misuse of Technology – Violation of the College’s Information Technology Policy and/or Computer and Network Use Procedure, and otherwise unethical, inappropriate, or illegal use of College technology and IT resources.

 • Trespassing – Unauthorized entry into or use of property owned, leased, or controlled by the College, or at College-sponsored activities or events.
 Unauthorized possession, duplication or use of keys/swipe cards/lock codes to any property owned, leased, or controlled by the College.